 To achieve the most dramatic result takes time and discipline.
 We're talking wearing a corset 23 hours a day, 7 days a week.
-This is the dedication required to attain a waistline like that of Mr Pearl and Cathie Jung (both current day tight lacers).
-Serious corset training is not to be taken lightly and What Katie Did corsets are most definitely not suitable for 23/7 training.
+This is the dedication required to attain a waistline like that of Mr Pearl and Cathie Jung (both present day tight lacers, although Mr Pearl no longer trains).
+Serious corset training is not to be taken lightly and OTR (off the rail, ready to wear) corsets by any brand are most definitely not suitable for 23/7 training.

 If you are even considering serious waist training you need to seek out others who have tight laced and read about their experiences.
 A made to measure corset is a must for 23/7 waist training.
 Do not even consider using an 'off the peg' corset for 23/7 waist training as you need one tailored to your exact measurements made by someone who is experienced in working with serious body modification.